tsnellgrove/dark_castle3/doc/to_do.md

 - create Chair class
 - Text & UI updates

-- TBD: create Surface class!! (was 'Shelf')
+- INPROC: create Surface class!! (was 'Shelf')
 	- GOAL: similar to container but prep is 'on'; no open() or lock() ; has max_obj attribute
-		- DONE: create Surface class inheriting from Container in door_class_def
+	- INPROC: create Surface class inheriting from Container in door_class_def
 		- DONE: is_surface() = True; is_container() = False (?); ViewOnly is_surface = False
 			- NOTE: decided not to make is_container) = False for class Surface
 		- N/A: update forbidden obj for Creature and Container to include Surface